CISiPLab/cisip-FIRe/README.md

 @inproceedings{orthohash2021,
-  title={One Loss for All: Deep Hashing with a Single Cosine Similarity based Learning Objective}, author={Hoe, JiunTian and Ng, KamWoh and Zhang, Tianyu and Chan, Chee Seng and Song, Yi-Zhe and Xiang, Tao}, booktitle={Advances in Neural Information Processing Systems (NeurIPS)}, year={2021}
+  title={One Loss for All: Deep Hashing with a Single Cosine Similarity based Learning Objective}, author={Hoe, Jiun Tian and Ng, Kam Woh and Zhang, Tianyu and Chan, Chee Seng and Song, Yi-Zhe and Xiang, Tao}, booktitle={Advances in Neural Information Processing Systems (NeurIPS)}, year={2021}
 }
 ```

 ## Contributing
 We welcome the contributions to improve this project.
 Please file your suggestions/issues by creating new issues or send us a pull request for your new changes/improvement/features/fixes.